 The ship was on 4-day Bahamas cruise (itinerary March 3-7) roundtrip from homeport Port Canaveral Florida to Great Stirrup Cay and Nassau.

-The incident occurred during security checks at the cruise terminal before embarkation for the themed "Holy Ship!
-2018" cruise (music festival at sea).
-The 4-day itinerary (Jan 6-10) was a roundtrip from Port Canaveral (Orlando) to Great Stirrup Cay Bahamas (NCL's private island).
+The incident occurred during security checks at the cruise terminal before embarkation for the themed "Holy Ship 2018" cruise (music festival at sea).
+The 4-day itinerary (Jan 6-10) was a roundtrip from Port Canaveral (Orlando) to Great Stirrup Cay (NCL's private island in the Bahamas).

 The most notable arrest was of the 33-year-old Gina Marie Van Scheppingen - the celebrity Gina Turner (from Orangeburg NY).
 She was charged with 1 felony count of "cocaine possession" and 2 felony counts of "possession of controlled substance without prescription".
 She was booked in jail with bond set at USD 15,000.

-Crew / Passenger Deaths
+14 February 2017Crew / Passenger Deaths

 (murder) On February 14, 2017, unofficially was reported that a 20-year-old female passenger died onboard.
 Foul play was suspected.
 The young woman’s stateroom door was taped off and a crew was guarding in the hallway.
 The accident occurred during 7-night Caribbean cruise from Port Canaveral (itinerary Feb 4-11) visiting Tortola (BVI), St Thomas (USVI) and Great Stirrup Cay (Bahamas).

-Propulsion / Power Loss
+10 February 2017Propulsion / Power Loss

 On February 10, 2017, power outage caused an itinerary change – Great Stirrup Cay Island was substituted with Nassau Bahamas.
-During this cruise, an young woman was allegedly murdered (see the “February 14, 2017” report).
+During this cruise, a young woman was allegedly murdered (see the “February 14, 2017” report).

 On February 22, 2013, due to Nassau Port Authority’s scheduling error, the ship was not allowed to enter and dock there.
 The Captain announced via the PA system that there are 6 cruise ships currently in port, so NCL Epic was denied berthing permission.
 Passengers were compensated with only US$20 PP (refund for the port fee).

-Crew / Passenger Deaths
+15 August 2010Crew / Passenger Deaths

 On August 15, 2010, a 21-year-old male passenger died of a heart attack on the ship, after suffering a severe allergic reaction to food.
-The young man was traveling together with his family.
+The young man was travelling together with his family.
 The incident forced the vessel to return to homeport Miami at 1 am, after leaving the port at 4 pm the previous day on 7-night Caribbean cruise (itinerary Aug 14-21).

 On July 4, 2010, the organized by Macy’s Inc “34th Annual” July 4th-themed Fireworks show took place on the NCL Epic.
 The NBC’s 1-hour broadcast of the show was aired live from the cruise ship.

-Propulsion / Power Loss
+21 June 2010Propulsion / Power Loss

 On June 21, 2010, a technical issue delayed the ship’s arrival in Southampton England by ~7 hours.
 NCL announced the cause was a minor propulsion system (propeller shaft) issue.
 It was fixed in Southampton.
 On the 2-days long Maiden Voyage (June 24), passenger embarkation in Southampton was delayed by ~2 hours after the ship’s pass card system malfunctioned, and all guests had to be signed in manually.